Anjithajm/Hybrid-z/docs/source/output.rst

   - ``dz`` = Δz = Z_phot - Z_spec
   - ``normalized_dz`` = Δz / (1 + Z_spec)

-How to Use the Pre-Trained Model
+How to Use the Pre-Trained Model?
 ================================

 To use the saved model weights for photometric redshift prediction, run the ``test.py`` script with the required arguments.
 Example usage: